vegaprotocol/frontend-monorepo/apps/trading/e2e/README.md

-# Trading Market-Sim End-To-End Tests
+# Trading Market-Sim End-To-End Tests TEST

 This directory contains end-to-end tests for the Trading application using Vega-market-sim.
 This guide will help you set up your environment and run the tests efficiently.